 What’s your most treasured possession?

 At the moment, it’s the Frank Stella artwork in the dining room.
 I love collecting art, particularly twentieth-century American works.
-The bold colours and strong lines of the Stella artwork stand out against the maroon walls and give me endless joy.
+The bold colors and strong lines of the Stella artwork stand out against the maroon walls and give me endless joy.

 Can you share with us your top three home styling tips?